mananyev/portfolio-performance-tracking/README.md

 ### 1.2 Final Dashboard

-Here is the [link](https://lookerstudio.google.com/s/vaDl_y1V2eA) to the Dashboard in Looker.
+Here is the [link](https://lookerstudio.google.com/s/vaDl_y1V2eA) to the Dashboard in Looker Studio.

 ---
 > [!NOTE]